 Did you know that what you eat affects your hair?
 That’s news to most people, especially those who are dealing with hair loss.
-While there are many possible causes for hair loss — stress, the environment, health problems — achieving thick, full and healthy hair ultimately starts with your diet.
+While there are many possible causes for hair loss—stress, the environment, health problem— achieving thick, full and healthy hair ultimately starts with your diet.
 That’s because the nutrients you get from food and supplements provide the building blocks for your hair growth.

 Research shows that certain nutrients, including iron, zinc, B vitamins, vitamin C and omega-3s, are essential to healthy-growing hair while lack of these nutrients and certain inflammatory foods can lead to hair loss and slower-growing hair.